BEARUBC/FSR_Mat_PCB/README.md

 # FSR Matrix Printed Circuit Board

+**As of 2023-03-24, this README is outdated.
+Documentation for Tiaan's FSR is in progress.

 <p align="center">
 These are the CAD files for the FSR printed circuit boards (PCB) using through-hole only components.
 This board is used for controlling a force sensitive resistor matrix, reading analog values from each cell.
 </p>